Health Benefits of Ginger

 • Mix 1 tsp ginger juice with honey

-• Use it in everyday cooking—soups, curries, stir-fries
+• Finally, use it in everyday cooking—soups, curries, stir-fries

-These habits make it easy to enjoy the drinking ginger tea and drinking hot water with ginger benefits.
+These habits not only make it easy to enjoy ginger tea but also help you benefit from drinking hot water with ginger.

 Final Thoughts